zubinchopra/portaldocs/portal-sdk/templates/portalfx-blades-procedure.md

     }
     ```

 ### Sending parameters

-Blades can receive input parameters that are defined as part of the signature for the blade.
+Blades can receive input parameters that are part of the signature for the blade.
 The following code adds an "id" input parameter to the template blade.
+It reuses the HTML template from the previous steps.

 1. Include the parameters in the signature of the blade in the PDL definition.